hptruong93/MouseGestureRecognition/README.md

 This list is definitely extendable simply by adding more training samples and let the model learn them.

 ## Demo
-To start the demo, start the server first by running
+To start the demo, start the http server first by running

 ```
 $python server.py